Kimbohlovette/Trivia/README.md

 - **Request arguments**: Integer `id`

-- **Returns**: Returns success on a successful delete operation
+- **Returns**: Returns a json object that contains a success message and the id of the deleted question on a successful delete operation

 **Sample response**

 ```
 {
-  "success": True
+  "success": True,
+  "id": 13
 }
 ```